dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 :::

-**Job outcome**  &mdash;  During a job run, the commands are “chained” together.
-This means if one of the run steps in the chain fails, then the next ones aren't executed.
-For example, if the 5th run step fails:
+**Job outcome**  &mdash;  During a job run, the commands are "chained" together and executed as run steps.
+If one of the run steps in the chain fails, then the subsequent steps aren't executed, and the job will fail.

-(`dbt run --select state:modified+ --full-refresh --fail-fast`) then the subsequent commands aren't executed, and the entire job fails.
+In the following example image, the first four run steps are successful.
+However, if the fifth run step (`dbt run --select state:modified+ --full-refresh --fail-fast`) fails, then the next run steps aren't executed, and the entire job fails.
 The failed job returns a non-zero [exit code](/reference/exit-codes) and "Error" job status:

 <Lightbox src ="/img/docs/dbt-cloud/using-dbt-cloud/skipped-jobs.jpg" title="A failed job run that had an error during a run step"/>